 The "service pattern hypothesis" suggests that healthcare workers from racially/ethnically diverse backgrounds are more likely to serve disadvantaged populations, improving provider availability and access to care for patients of color, patients of low socioeconomic status, patients without health insurance, and patients living in areas with limited provider availability.
 29 U.S. HHS found a large, consistent, well-documented body of literature that physicians of color "provide a disproportionately large share of [healthcare] for patients from their own racial and ethnic backgrounds."
 They cite a 2001 national survey that found 24.5% of African Americans, 27.6% of Latinos, and 45.3% of Asians reported "having a regular physician from their own racial group, figures that are well above the proportion of each of these racial groups in the U.S. physician workforce."
 Several articles in their review also found that provider race/ethnicity was a stronger predictor than socioeconomic status for whether or not a provider served underserved communities.
+29

-29 specialty choice and whether or not a provider serves Medicaid and uninsured populations.
-26 For example, a 2016 study estimated how changes in the percentages of underrepresented students of color in medical school enrollment could impact the number of new primary care providers serving underrepresented populations.29 The authors cited previous studies that found a ban on affirmative action would reduce underrepresented students of color in medical schools by 70%, and argued that fewer medical students of color would reduce the number of providers serving low-income and uninsured patients.26 Overall, the authors found that a nationwide affirmative action ban would result in a 14% decrease in primary care providers (a decrease of 361 providers) serving low-income and uninsured patients as compared to the status quo, which "could deny primary care access for 1.25 million of our nation's most vulnerable patients, considerably worsening existing healthcare disparities."26 Using a racial parity scenario, the authors also estimated that a medical school class representative of the general U.S. population could increase primary care providers serving low-income and uninsured patients and "provide a primary care workforce capable of caring for 739,000 more low-income [individuals living in the U.S.] compared to the status quo."26 The authors summarized their main finding, "that a more diverse workforce is more likely to care for vulnerable populations in primary care settings than is a less diverse workforce."
+More recent studies have upheld this "service pattern hypothesis" and have found that physicians from unrepresented communities of color are more likely than their white peers to serve medically underserved populations and communities of color.25 Previous studies have found that the race/ethnicity of medical school students is among the strongest predictors of provider specialty choice and whether or not a provider serves Medicaid and uninsured populations.26 For example, a 2016 study estimated how changes in the percentages of underrepresented students of color in medical school enrollment could impact the number of new primary care providers serving underrepresented populations.29 The authors cited previous studies that found a ban on affirmative action would reduce underrepresented students of color in medical schools by 70%, and argued that fewer medical students of color would reduce the number of providers serving low-income and uninsured patients.26 Overall, the authors found that a nationwide affirmative action ban would result in a 14% decrease in primary care providers (a decrease of 361 providers) serving low-income and uninsured patients as compared to the status quo, which "could deny primary care access for 1.25 million of our nation's most vulnerable patients, considerably worsening existing healthcare disparities."
+Using a racial parity scenario, the authors also estimated that a medical school class representative of the general U.S. population could increase primary care providers serving low-income and uninsured patients and "provide a primary care workforce capable of caring for 739,000 more low-income [individuals living in the U.S.] compared to the status quo."
+The authors summarized their main finding, "that a more diverse workforce is more likely to care for vulnerable populations in primary care settings than is a less diverse workforce."
 Therefore, a more diverse workforce would improve access to healthcare for communities of color.